gwen-interpreter/gwen-web/README.md

 ### Cheat Sheet

-Please see our [cheat sheet](doc/CHEATSHEET.md) for a list of commands and sample dsl statements
+Please see our [cheat sheet](doc/CHEATSHEET.md) for a list of REPL commands and supported DSL statements.

 Mail Group
 ----------